How Hard is Safe Bribery?: Results

 Any \SBIS instance of veto can be mapped to a \DIS instance by considering the fact that if $c$ appears in the bottom most position in $\suc_i^{\PP}$ and $\sss_i \neq 0$, then $c$ should be raised to the $(m-1)\textsuperscript{th}$ position to get $\suc_i^\QQ$, otherwise $\suc_i^\QQ$ = $\suc_i^\PP$.
 This allows us to use the above construction to solve an \SBIS instance of plurality in $\OO(m(m+n)n^2)$ time. \end{proof}

 \begin{theorem} For veto, \SDB is in \Pb. \end{theorem}

-\begin{proof} We use the following observations to construct a polynomial-time algorithm to solve \SDB for veto: \begin{enumerate} \item The briber will never bribe a candidate already vetoing some bad candidate $b_1$, to veto some other bad candidate $b_2$.
+\begin{proof} We use the following observations to construct a polynomial-time algorithm to solve \SDB for veto:

+\begin{enumerate} \item The briber will never bribe a voter already vetoing some bad candidate $b_1$, to veto some other bad candidate $b_2$.
 Had there existed an optimal safe and successful bribery instance such that the briber had bribed a voter to veto $b_2$ instead of $b_1$, if we remove that veto, the new bribery is lower or equal in cost while being safe and successful.

-\item Also, it can be shown that the briber will never bribe a candidate vetoing some good candidate $g$ (except her top preferred candidate $c$), to veto a bad candidate $b_2$.
+\item Also, it can be shown that the briber will never bribe a voter vetoing some good candidate $g$ (except her top preferred candidate $c$), to veto a bad candidate $b_2$.

 \item The number of vetoes received by any bad candidate before bribery is greater than the number of vetoes received by the briber's preferred candidate in the bribed profile.
 The proof follows from the previous two observations. \end{enumerate}